dalek-cryptography/curve25519-dalek/README.md

 ## TODO

 * Implement hashing to a point on the curve (Elligator).
+* Add conversion to Montgomery form and rework compressed point types.
 * Maybe implement Mike Hamburg's Decaf point compression format, so that users can be guaranteed to be in a prime-order subgroup and not have to worry about cofactors.